Auslander-Reiten combinatorics and $q$-characters of representations of affine quantum groups: Introduction

 The quantum affine algebra associated to $\mathfrak{g}$, denoted $U_q(\widehat{\mathfrak{g}})$ can be viewed as a affinization of $U_q(\mathfrak{g})$, or as quantization of the universal enveloping algebra of the Kac-Moody algebra $\widehat{\mathfrak{g}}$ associated to $\mathfrak{g}$, see \cite{CP95a}.
 In \cite{HL10}, Hernandez and Leclerc discovered an intimate connection between the representation theory of quantum affine algebras and cluster theory.
 They introduced the notion of monoidal categorification of cluster algebras, which opened the way for the study of various cluster structures using representation-theoretic tools.
 At the heart of this framework lies the idea that certain distinguished short exact sequences in certain well-chosen monoidal categories yield relations in their Grothendieck rings that can be identified with exchange relations associated to mutations for a suitable cluster structure.
-Kang-Kashiwara-Kim-Oh \cite{KKKO18} obtained important monoidal categorification results with categories of representations of quiver Hecke algebras by constructing certain non trivial braiding operators ($R$-matrices).
+Kang--Kashiwara--Kim--Oh \cite{KKKO18} obtained important monoidal categorification results with categories of representations of quiver Hecke algebras by constructing certain non trivial braiding operators ($R$-matrices).
 These operators give rise to short exact sequences corresponding to the exchange relations for the cluster structure of $\CN$.
 They also provide useful (necessary) criteria for the irreducibility of products of simple modules in these categories.
-Other examples of monoidal categorifications have also been exhibited by Cautis-Williams \cite{CW19} via the coherent Satake category.
-Hernandez-Leclerc's categories are also crucially involved in the major recent works by Kang-Kashiwara-Kim-Oh-Park \cite{KKK18,KKKO18,KKOP24}.
-Beyond the study of cluster monomials, the categories involved in monoidal categorifications of $\CN$ also provide powerful tools to study the dual canonical bases of $\CN$ \cite{Li24} mentioned earlier, as well as dual canonical basis of Grassmannian cluster algebras \cite{CDFL}.
-For instance, when $\mathfrak{g}$ is of simply-laced type, Hernandez-Leclerc \cite{HL15} introduced a family $\{ \CQ \}$ of (monoidal) categories of finite-dimensional representations of $U_q(\widehat{\mathfrak{g}})$ indexed by the set of orientations of the Dynkin graph of $\mathfrak{g}$ and showed that for each $Q$, the complexified Grothendieck ring of $\CQ$ is isomorphic to $\CN$ in such a way that the natural basis of classes of irreducible representations of $\CQ$ gets identified with the dual canonical basis of $\CN$.
-These categories $\CQ$ are all monoidal subcategories of a larger monoidal category $\CZ$ that can be viewed as discrete skeleton of the whole category of finite-dimensional representations of $U_q(\widehat{\mathfrak{g}})$.
-Frenkel-Reshetikhin's $q$-character morphism \cite{FR99} yields an injective ring homomorphism from $K_0(\CZ)$ to the ring of Laurent polynomials in variables $Y_{i,p}$ where $i$ runs over the set of vertices of $Q$ and $p \in i + 2 \mathbb{Z}$.
-For reasons related to cluster theory, Hernandez-Leclerc consider a slightly modified version $\tchi_q$ of $\chi_q$ called truncated $q$-character, which depends on $Q$ (more precisely on a choice of a height function adapted to $Q$).
+Other examples of monoidal categorifications have also been exhibited by Cautis--Williams \cite{CW19} via the coherent Satake category.
+Hernandez--Leclerc's categories are also crucially involved in the major recent works by Kang--Kashiwara--Kim--Oh-Park \cite{KKK18,KKKO18,KKOP24}.
+In the original work of Hernandez--Leclerc \cite{HL10}, these monoidal subcategories are constructed for a source--sink orientation.
+This construction was later generalized to arbitrary height functions in \cite{HL15} and \cite{kashiwara2020monoidal,KKOP24}.